openquantumhardware/qick/docs/source/firmware/readouts/avg_buffer.rst

   :depth: 2

-The **Averager + Buffer** (``axis_avg_buffer``) is the IP block that sits downstream of a readout (:doc:`/readout`) and turns its decimated I/Q stream into the two kinds of data a QICK program can pull back over PS-PL DMA: accumulated points (:meth:`.AcquireMixin.acquire`) and raw decimated waveforms (:meth:`.AcquireMixin.acquire_decimated`) -- see :doc:`topics/readout_modes` for the software-level distinction.
+The **Averager + Buffer** (``axis_avg_buffer``) is the IP block that sits downstream of a readout (:doc:`index`) and turns its decimated I/Q stream into the two kinds of data a QICK program can pull back over PS-PL DMA: accumulated points (:meth:`.AcquireMixin.acquire`) and raw decimated waveforms (:meth:`.AcquireMixin.acquire_decimated`) -- see :doc:`/topics/readout_modes` for the software-level distinction.
 The module lives in the ``qick`` firmware repository under ``firmware/ip/axis_avg_buffer/`` and is exposed to Python through ``qick.drivers.readout.AxisAvgBuffer`` (and its ``V1pt1``/``V1pt2``/